 Lack of confidence

-- Study for technical interviews - Study Cracking the Coding Interview, system design questions, modern developer tools and hacking the SDE interview.
+- Study for technical interviews - Study Elements of Programming Interviews, system design questions, modern developer tools and hacking the SDE interview.
 Expect to spend 4-8 hours a week for 4 to 8 weeks.
 The longer it’s been since you’ve interviewed last, the longer this will take.

 - Buy a full size whiteboard.
 Practice answering questions on it.
 I’m not kidding.

 - Prepare for behavioral questions - Think through your previous projects for situations that demonstrate leadership, confidence, team building and be prepared to discuss them.